On the South Coast of NSW

 Blue Mountains in NSW

 This post contains affiliate links.
 I may earn compensation when you make purchases, at no extra cost to you.
-Where are the Three Sisters?
-The Three Sisters are at Katoomba in the Blue Mountains, New South Wales, Australia.
-You can stand on Echo Point lookout...
+Go on the Three Sisters Walk in the Blue Mountains Where are the Three Sisters?
+The Three Sisters are at Katoomba in the Blue Mountains, New South Wales,...

 Sydney to Melbourne Inland RoadTrip